perryjrandall/arsenalsuite/cpp/lib/sip/sphinx/c_api.rst

         the :class:`sip.voidptr` object.

-.. cfunction:: PyObject *sipConvertFromEnum(int eval, const sipTypeDef *td)
+.. c:function:: PyObject *sipConvertFromEnum(int eval, const sipTypeDef *td)

     This converts a named C/C++ ``enum`` to an instance of the corresponding generated Python type.